 There being no further business the Presiding Officer declared the meeting closed at 2.30pm.

-f the Regional Centres Implementation Committee Meeting held on 3 n confirmed as a true and correct record."

-V Presiding Officer
+f the Regional Centres Implementation Committee Meeting held on 3 September 2015 have been n confirmed as a true and correct record."
+V .
+Presiding Officer Date

-Date

 12. ANNOUNCEMENTS BY THE PRESIDING OFFICER WITHOUT DISCUSSION